acapozucca/TestNG/README.md

 You have reached some content here.
 Congratulations!
 ```

-If the page can be load, and its content corresponds with the expected content, then the test case passes.
+If the page can be loaded, and its content corresponds with the expected content, then the test case passes.

 5. Once the test case has finished its execution, its results are shown in the TestNG view.